 whose cousins at Winterthur have flowers more fashionably coloured still.

-But then Winterthur is a pleasure garden and park of any plant which pleased its creator, Henry Francis du Pont.
+But then Winterthur is a garden and park of any plant which pleased its creator, Henry Francis du Pont.
 Mt.
 Cuba is not a pleasure garden.

 Red Buckeye (Aesculus Pavia) at Winterthur, 2017/2018